-Abcam's Human Cytokine Antibody Array - Membrane (120 Targets) has several advantages over detection of cytokines using single-target ELISA kits:
+Abcam's Human Cytokine Antibody Array - Membrane (174 Targets) has several advantages over detection of cytokines using single-target ELISA kits:

-- 1. More Data, Same or Less Sample: Antibody arrays provide highcontent screening using about the same sample volume as traditional ELISA. - 2.
+- 1. More Data, Same or Less Sample: Antibody arrays provide high-content screening using about the same sample volume as traditional ELISA. - 2.
 Global View of Cytokine Expression: Antibody array screening improves the chances for discovering key factors, disease mechanisms, or biomarkers related to cytokine signaling. - 3.
 Similar (sometimes better) Sensitivity: As little as 4 pg/mL of MCP-1 can be detected using the Membrane array format.
 In contrast, a similar MCP-1 ELISA assay has a sensitivity of 40 pg/mL of MCP-1. - 4.
-Increased Range of Detection: ELISA assays typically detect a concentration range of 100- to 1000-fold, however, Abcam's arrays can detect IL-2 at concentrations of 25 to 250,000 pg/mL, a range of 10,000-fold.
+Increased Range of Detection: ELISA assays typically detect a concentration range of 100- to 1000-fold, however, Abcam arrays can detect IL-2 at concentrations of 25 to 250,000 pg/mL, a range of 10,000-fold. - 5.
+Better Precision: As determined by densitometry, the inter-array Coefficient of Variation (CV) of spot signal intensities is 5-10%, comparing favorably with ELISA testing (CV = 10-15%).